zekusmaximus/zyjeski/content/stories/eternal-return/01-chapter-1.md

 The facility construction lights flickered on as afternoon became evening.
 I should have moved to the next fragment in my queue.
 Client families paid for efficiency, not obsessive re -analysis.
-But something about the temporal markers held my attention the way a loose thread compels pulling �?"the sense that investigation would unravel more than intended.
+But something about the temporal markers held my attention the way a loose thread compels pulling, the sense that investigation would unravel more than intended.
 I began cross -referencing against my historical database.
 Every fragment I had authenticated, every temporal marker I had catalogued, every unusual preservation characteristic that had caught my attention across ten years of excavation work.
 The database c ontained 4,109 verified